bioinformaticsdotca/BiCG_2019/Module3/Module3_lab.md

 ![Example4](https://bioinformatics-ca.github.io/images/Igv_example4.png)

  **Note:**
- * Linkage between alleles is obvious in this case because both SNV positions are spanned by single reads, but reads only have either one or the other
+ * Both SNV positions are spanned by single reads, but reads only have either one or the other, indicating that they are on different haplotypes

 ## Low Mapping Quality